Flu and other respiratory virus activity continues to ramp up across the US - Local News 8

 Influenza activity continues to increase in the US — the number of flu illnesses, hospitalizations and deaths so far this season nearly doubled in the past week.
 The CDC now estimates that there have been at least 1.6 million illnesses, 13,000 hospitalizations and 730 deaths from influenza, including two reported deaths among children so far this season.
 About one in 11 tests for flu were positive last week.

+“In fact, we’re seeing the highest influenza hospitalization rates going back a decade,” Romero said.

-It has been more than a decade — since the H1N1 swine flu pandemic — since flu hospitalization rates have been this high at this point in the season.
+The last time flu hospitalization rates have been this high at this point in the season was during the H1N1 pandemic.
 The latest CDC update tracks data through October 29.

+There’s no real mystery about why viral illnesses are on the upswing, said Dr. Michael Mina, who is an epidemiologist and chief science officer at eMed, a company offering telehealth test-to-treat services.

+“We enjoyed the benefit of not having influenza for the last couple of years, primarily because of SARS-CoV-2.
+Extra mitigation measures like social distancing, masking, and not going out for roughly a year have only delayed the inevitable.
+Now that we have released the pressures put in place to keep viruses at bay and move into this first real flu season, we, unfortunately, feel its impact,” he said.

 Flu activity is highest in the South, followed by the Mid-Atlantic and parts of the West Coast.
 Data from Walgreens that tracks prescriptions for antiviral treatments — such as Tamiflu — suggest there are hotspots in Mississippi and Alabama, as well as the Gulf Coast area, including Houston and New Orleans.